ucsd-cse112-sp19/team4/README.md

   git push -u origin master

 ### Acknowledgement
-  We would like to thank [SauceLabs](https://saucelabs.com) for their support of open source projects like ours.
+  We would like to thank [Sauce Labs](https://saucelabs.com) for their support of open source projects like ours.